timetraveller-123/tp/docs/DeveloperGuide.md

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitPharmHub()`, so the pharmHub state will not be saved into the `pharmHubStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitPharmHub()`, so PharmHub state will not be saved into the `pharmHubStateList`.

 </div>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoPharmHub()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous pharmHub state, and restores the pharmHub to that state.
+The `undo` command will call `Model#undoPharmHub()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous pharmHub state, and restores PharmHub to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)